-For the Certification Regime, the FCA proposes that it applies in full to EEA branches, but only to employees based in the UK.
+The Certification Regime applies in full to EEA branches, but only to employees based in the UK.

-Finally, the FCA proposes that the Conduct Rules will apply to all in-scope staff of a UK branch, except those who are based outside of the UK.
-However, the FCA indicates in CP17/25 that the Conduct Rules apply only to the extent that they are compatible with the relevant single market directives.
+The Conduct Rules will apply to all in-scope staff of a UK branch, except those who are based outside of the UK.
+However, the Conduct Rules apply only to the extent that they are compatible with the relevant single market directives.